 The GR20 is the best marked trail we’ve ever hiked.
 The notorious red and white paint flashes guide the way through gullies, across boulder fields, and past mountain peaks.
 The saying on the GR20 is that if you’ve gone more than 20 feet without seeing marker you’re probably off the trail, and this is true!
 However, it can still be easy to get turned around, mixed up, and generally off the main trail in some capacity.
 You may find yourself walking in an early morning mist, struggling to look up to find a trail marker with the blazing sun, or simply have missed the last trail junction.
 For this reason we highly recommend that all trekkers have some form of wayfinding for the GR20.

 When we hiked the GR20 we did not rely on traditional, paper maps that are available for the route.
 Instead, we preferred utilizing GPS maps on our phones to ensure we knew where the trail was as well as where we were in relation to it.
-Cell phone service is very limited along the GR20, so it is critical to have a good offline mapping app such as Gaia GPS to ensure you’ll be able to view the map at any point along the route.
+Cell phone service is very limited along the GR20, so it is critical to have a good offline mapping app such as Gaia GPS or the Hiiker app to ensure you’ll be able to view the map at any point along the route.

 With all this considered, we still recommend carrying a paper map, or map booklet.
 While technology has done a tremendous amount to make navigating while hiking easier, there is simply no replacement for carrying a physical map with you.
 If your phone runs out of battery or you drop it in one of the many swimming holes along the GR20 you’ll be glad you had your handy paper map to rely on.